tosimiadesoye/tosimiadesoye/README.md

 ## Hello I'm Tosimi :sparkling_heart: 👋🏽

-A self motivated and passionate software developer
+A self motivated and passionate Full Stack Developer, With focus on accessibility and user experience.
+Experienced in creating complete web application from scratch with backend API system.
+Have a hunger for improving my skills and always looking to improve my abilities and challenge myself

 ### I :heart: GitHub :octocat: